Global existence of the irrotational Euler-Nordstr\"om equations with a positive cosmological constant: The gravitational field equation: Introduction

-where $\Lambda$ is the cosmological constant introduced in \autoref{eq:Nordstrom:3}.
+We assume an isotropic and homogeneous vacuum background solution, which we denote by $\mathring{\phi}$.
 Homogeneity implies that the function $\mathring \phi$ depends just on $t$, while the fact that the solution describes vacuum leads to the conclusion that $T\equiv 0$.
 Therefore \autoref{eq:Nordstrom:3} reduces to